tucats/ego/LANGUAGE.md

 The `time` package assist with functions that access or calculate time/date values.
 This is similar to the "time" package in Go, but has significant differences and is not as complete as the _Go_ version.
-The `time.Now()` and `time.Parse()` functions each create a new `time.time` variable type, which has a set of functions that can be performed on it.
+The `time.Now()` and `time.Parse()` functions each create a new `time.Time` variable type, which has a set of functions that can be performed on it.

 | Function     | Example                    | Description                                                     |